-We had a really lovely weekend break in Milwaukee recently.
+We had a really lovely weekend break with the kids in Milwaukee recently.
+Our weekend included a visit to an amazing childrens museum, a top notch science museum, a distillery and an amazing market.
 We found more than enough fun things to do in Milwaukee with the kids to fill in our long weekend!

 It was really important for us to stay car free for our short visit to Milwaukee.
 Renting a car, installing carseats, figuring out how to get around and parking in a busy urban center always adds a lot of stress to travel for us.

 A note for planning purposes: There were many more fun things to do in Milwaukee had we had more time and a vehicle.
 These were ONLY things that were walkable easily accessible from the downtown area.

 We stayed at the Residence Inn in Downtown Milwaukee which was centrally located and close to the attractions that we wanted to visit (I wrote a separate review of this hotel here).
 Our primary goal for our short visit was the Betty Brinn Children’s Museum, and this was only about 10 minutes on foot from the hotel.

 Here is a run down of all of the fun things to do in Milwaukee that we managed to fit into our short weekend (and a few things we missed but that are on the top of our list for next time!):

 The Betty Brinn Children’s Museum

 The Betty Brinn Children’s Museum is situated in a prime location in Downtown right on the lakefront.
 It has been touted as one of the best children’s museums in the country for good reason.
 This museum had super interactive activities that were appropriate for many age ranges. (for instance most of the exhibits would include simple roleplaying for toddlers and also had deeper layers and educational opportunities for older children who were able to comprehend more advanced concepts).

 This is one of the best fun things to do in Milwaukee if you are traveling with kids!